 In search of whale blubber, Lewis and Clark’s expedition hiked 20 miles from Cape Disappointment to Cannon Beach.
 This trail is a fun way to put yourself in their shoes and imagine what the coast was like back in the 1800s.
 Start at the trailhead located in Ecola State Park.

-Best hike for hot springs: Umpqua Hot Springs (Southern Oregon)
+Best hike for hot springs: Terwilliger Hot Springs/Cougar Reservoir (Willamette Valley)

 Best hike for birding: Zumwalt Prairie Preserve (Enterprise, Northeast Oregon)